terra-money/docs/docs/How-to/Terra-Station/Governance.md

 6. Enter your password and click **Vote**.

 Your vote will be submitted.
-For more information governance and voting options,  visit the [governance section](/Concepts/Protocol.html#governance) of the concepts page.

 ## Deposit Luna to a proposal

 Anyone can deposit Luna to a new proposal.
-Users can vote on a proposal once the deposit limit for a proposal is reached.
+Users can vote on a proposal once a minimum deposit of 512 Luna is reached.

 1. Open Terra Station and connect your wallet.
 Click **Governnce** in the sidebar.